johnkou97/johnkou97.github.io/_projects/reinforcement.md

     Histograms of the rewards obtained by the agent during evaluation after 0, 50, 100, and 150 epochs of training (from left to right).
 </div>

+In conclusion, we were able to train an Actor-Critic agent to solve the `Catch` environment.
+We experimented with different hyperparameters, ablated the Baseline and Bootstrapping, and compared the performance of the Actor-Critic agent with the REINFORCE agent.
+We also experimented with the vector and pixel input for the `Catch` environment, and compared the PPO agent with the Actor-Critic agent.
+We experimented with different grid sizes and speeds for the `Catch` environment, and used the Actor-Critic agent to try to solve the `Cartpole` environment.
+The full report can be found [here](/assets/pdf/catch.pdf).
+The code for the project is not publicly available, as it is part of the course material.
+If requested, I can provide parts of the code privately.

 ## References